ibm-cloud-docs/cloud-databases/ts-terraform.md

 <!-- Remember that this is the individual topic template for each troubleshooting entry that belongs in a troubleshooting topic group in the Help left nav group.
 For more information, see the guidance page: https://test.cloud.ibm.com/docs/writing?topic=writing-troubleshooting-topics-->

-# Why did my Terraform script delete my instance?
+# Why did Terraform replace my instance?
 {: #troubleshoot-terraform}
 {: troubleshoot}
 {: support}